imramu00/Interlocking_Diagram/README.md

 # Interlocking_Diagram

 1.Clone the repo in your PC
+      Create an empty folder named **models**

-2.**Download the following folder from the given link and keep it in the Interlocking_Diagram folder**
+2.**Download the following file from the given link and keep it in the Interlocking_Diagram folder in models folder**
       https://drive.google.com/drive/folders/1B32lUFUfOuil3oeqvpdYzROL_ddYIbOe?usp=sharing

 3.***Install python3 and pip3 using the given commands in terminal***